• Skip to main content

 • Home

-• Turkish
+• Turkish Cuisine

 • About

-×
+• ×

 Published: Jan 22, 2019 · Modified: Mar 13, 2022 by Zerrin & Yusuf

-Spinach with Eggs Breakfast
+Spinach and Eggs Breakfast

-Jump to Recipe·Print Recipe
+Jump to Recipe

-Spinach with Eggs is an easy brunch or breakfast dish you can make in one pan.
+Spinach and Eggs is an easy brunch or breakfast dish you can make in one pan.
 It is healthy and packed with great flavors.
 You need 6 ingredients only.
 It makes a delicious lunch or dinner as well that is ready in no time!

 Spinach and 4 whole eggs cooked in a pan.

 We are so obsessed with eggs, especially fried and sunny-side up.
-We can crack eggs on any vegetable we cook in a pan and this spinach recipe is one of our favorite keto breakfast recipes.
-OMG that yolk leaking on the cooked spinach is just irresistible!
-Watch the video below and see it yourself!
-Nobody can resist that yolk!
-YUM!
-We sometimes have it even for a busy weeknight dinner.
+We can crack eggs on any vegetable we cook in a pan and this spinach recipe is one of our favorite quick Turkish dinner recipes.

 Jump to: